 A Visual Method Pedagogy Focused on Followership

 Using drawings as a visual methodology in research may no longer be considered an innovative technique (e.g., Bryans & Mavin, 2006; Morris, 2015; Tracy & Redden, 2015).
 However, using drawings as a visual teaching methodology in leadership learning is uncommon.
 When combined with the unfamiliar concept of followership, it may disrupt more traditional methods of teacher-led definitions and discussions (Schyns, Tymon, Kiefer, & Kerschreiter, 2013).
 Schyns et al. (2013) argue that drawings can be a useful means not only to explore individuals’ understandings of concepts, but also to encourage groups to consider and share their understandings.
 It enables students to use their own experiences of, and reflections about, a concept as a starting point.
 This creative and innovative visual method pedagogy can also: (a) stimulate group discussion; (b) encourage the use of symbols and other depictions, and access stereotypes, metaphors, and other cultural representations; (c) be language independent by going beyond the expression of meanings as lists of characteristics and behaviors; and (d) add an emotional element.
 Like Schyns and colleagues, our aim in using a drawing exercise was to “encourage tacit knowledge to become explicit and the sharing of meaning” (p.
 14).
 Discussing the drawings produced with the wider group encourages exploration of, and disruption to, assumptions, attitudes, beliefs, and values underpinning each student’s implicit beliefs.
 For example, students may consider how their own images and thinking fit with others and with mainstream theories or stereotypical views.
 Such discussions prompt them to question stereotypes and acknowledge alternative perspectives (Tracy & Redden, 2015), and to reconsider their own experiences of following (Schyns et al., 2013).

+Seminar Design and Drawing as Learning Method

 We now outline the design of two connected seminars on the topic of followership that included the use of a drawing exercise.